Top of the pageActionset

 - You should test your blood sugar after meals to see what effect different carbohydrate foods have on your blood sugar level.

 How to count carbohydrate

-Here are some ways to help you count carbohydrate and spread carbohydrate throughout the day.
+Here are some ways to help you count carbohydrate.

 The following suggestions can help you count carbohydrate and balance your meals and snacks:

-Record what you eat and your blood sugar results in a food record(What is a PDF document?).
+- Record what you eat and your blood sugar results in a food record.
 At each regular visit with your diabetes specialist, or whenever you think your meal plan needs adjusting, you can review the food record.